 GRAPHIC-US, Japan stocks top performers of 2013; gold down

-Gold was the biggest loser with a year-to-date loss of 28.2 percent.
-Generally seen as a safe haven, gold has been hit by the improvement in risk appetite and expectations for a strong dollar, which would make gold more expensive as it is priced in dollars.
+Gold was the biggest loser with a year-to-date loss of 29 percent.
+Generally seen as a safe-haven, gold has been hit by the improvement in risk appetite and expectations for a strong dollar, which would make gold more expensive as it is priced in dollars.

-Emerging markets fared poorly on concerns that the Fed's move to scale back its stimulus programme will choke off capital flows into their economies, which benefited the most from cheap money.
+Emerging markets fared poorly on concerns that the Fed's move to scale back its stimulus programme will choke off capital inflows into their economies, which benefited the most from cheap money.

 Local currency emerging debt is the third-worst performer of 2013, with losses of almost 9 percent while hard currency bonds have lost 6.5 percent.